 There are many local attractions in the area, including the Khao Yai National Park.
 They provide hiking, camping, as well as night safari to see many wild native animals.
-The areas near the park also offered many local private attractions, such as underground water spring (free to the public) for swimming and relaxing, mushroom farms, even an amusement park with water theme.
+The areas near the park also offered many local private attractions, such as underground water spring (free to the public) for swimming and relaxing, mushroom farm, even an amusement park with a water theme.
 They are not walking distance, but rides can be arranged.
-Public bus from town to Khaoyai entrance cost 30 baht then you can get to the camping ground using your thumbs or tell the ranger you need a ride.
+Public bus from town to Khao Yai entrance cost 30 baht then you can get to the camping ground using your thumbs or tell the ranger you need a ride.

-Many people like to rent a scooter rental, which is available in town.
-Rental fee is 300 Baht for one day and 500 Baht for over night.
+Many people like to rent a scooter, which is available in town.
+Rental fee is 300 Baht for one day and 500 Baht for overnight.

-Pak Chong city is also nice and becoming quite comfortable to hangout during day and night.
+Pak Chong city is also nice and becoming quite comfortable to hang out during day and night.
 Local coffee shops are very friendly and cheap.
 Getting there is a 4 KM hitchhiking and a minibus ride, which total about 25 KM.
 Public bus to town is about 30 baht.
-Once a week or so, we do take a drive to the night market in town, which is quite enjoyable for locally made dish and a drink.

 Limited internet access